 Wearing a mask is a reasonable precaution to take based on scientific knowledge, especially when large groups of people are gathered indoors for an extended period.
 Wearing a mask also demonstrates to others in our congregation and community that we are concerned for their safety.

 In order to create an environment that is safe and comfortable for everyone, we ask that you maintain social distancing at all times.
-Due to the resulting space constraints in the lobby and worship center, we request that you visit with people outside, after the service has finished.
+Due to the resulting space constraints in the lobby, we request that you visit with people around your seat in the worship center and outside, before and after the service has finished.

 In order to create an environment that is safe and comfortable for everyone, we ask that you maintain social distancing at all times.
 Therefore, physical greetings will not be possible.
 Although the culture at Southbrook is highly relational, not engaging in physical greetings at this time is actually an expression of love and care for others.